Sonnets In Romeo And Juliet

 Sonnets and the Theme of Time

 Another critical aspect of the sonnets' use in the play is the exploration of the theme of time.
-The fleeting nature of their romance is underscored by the intensely compressed timeframe within which these poetic exchanges occur.
+Day to day, the fleeting nature of their romance is underscored by the intensely compressed timeframe within which these poetic exchanges occur.
 The sonnets serve as reminders of the preciousness of time, emphasizing the urgency of their love and the inevitability of their tragedy.

 The language of the sonnets often reflects this preoccupation with time.
-Images of fleeting moments, eternal love, and the relentless passage of time are interwoven throughout, reinforcing the play's central theme of mortality and the ephemerality of human life.
+That's why images of fleeting moments, eternal love, and the relentless passage of time are interwoven throughout, reinforcing the play's central theme of mortality and the ephemerality of human life.
 The contrast between the intense, passionate language of the sonnets and the looming threat of death creates a powerful sense of dramatic tension.

 The Sonnets' Contribution to the Overall Impact of the Play